-- 1.1 Investments totalled £43.770 million as at 30 September 2020. - 1.2 Interest received on the Council's investments and savings on loan charges are forecast to be above the level budgeted for at the end of the year.
+- 1.1 Investments totalled £61.427m as at 30 September 2020, including loans and equity in the Council's wholly owned companies of £28,653m. - 1.2 Interest received on external cash investments during the financial year is forecast to be around £62,000 which is £27,000 above the budget of £35,000.
 However uncertainty around Brexit and the ongoing impact of Covid-19 on the performance of the Council's externally managed funds will influence the final year end figure. - 1.3 There has been no need to externally borrow so far this financial year. - 1.4 There have been no breaches of the Council's Prudential Indicators.
 However the Council have exceeded their counterparty limit for Barclays PLC (£12.5m as per the 20/21 Investment Strategy) as a result of the ongoing Covid-19 pandemic.

-2 INVESTMENT ACTIVITY
+2. INVESTMENT ACTIVITY